 Throwing away, donating or storing?

-More than likely, an elderly person will be moving to somewhere smaller, in which case a lot of their possessions are going to have to go.
+It's likely that they'll be moving to somewhere smaller, in which case a lot of their possessions are going to have to go.
 Naturally this can be difficult.
 You may be able to help them to decide which items they can part with by suggesting what to do with them (selling, donating to charity, passing to a family member).
 Create clear lists/piles for items, and remember that it may take a few rounds of consideration before the person decides to throw something away.
 Rediscovering items can offer a trip down memory lane - it may be a few days later that they realise they did not really need it all.
 Do not push, even if you are frustrated.

 Nobody likes saying goodbye to the items they’ve collected over the years, so be tactful.
 If necessary, you can put large – but sentimental – items into storage and reassure your elderly person that they can visit the storage unit at any time.